Supported on: iOS SDK

-Initialize AppDNA as early as possible in your app lifecycle.
-Place the call in your root component or app entry point:Firebase is automatically initialized from
+Initialize AppDNA as early as possible in your app lifecycle, typically in your app entry point (index.js, App.tsx, or similar) before rendering the root component:

 TheAppDNAOptions interface lets you customize SDK behavior: